trinodb/trino/docs/src/main/sphinx/routines/examples.md

  3.1 | 0.0416 | ▋
 ```

 It's also possible to draw more compacted charts.
-Following is a function
+Following is a routine drawing
-drawing vertical bars:
+vertical bars:

 ```sql
 FUNCTION vertical_bar(value DOUBLE)